Soothsilver/snowride/README.md

 Snowride is inspired by [RIDE](https://github.com/robotframework/RIDE) and copies many elements of its user interface but it adds features RIDE doesn't have and is faster.

 **Screenshot.**
 ![Screenshot](screenshots/Release1.PNG)

 **Download.**
-As a prerequisite, you must have Java 8 installed.
+As a prerequisite, you must have Java 17 installed.
 Snowride doesn't work with any other version of Java.
-Use the "Download" link/button at the top of this readme file to download the executable JAR file, then run it.
+Use the " Download" link/button at the top of this readme file to download the executable JAR file, then run it.

 **Design principles of *Snowride*:**
 * **Responsive.** Every operation should happen immediately.
 Snowride should load within a second.